PrimeTimeTran/next-blog/data/blog/data-structures-algorithms/algorithms/tree-traversals.md

 There are three main types of tree traversal algorithms: `preorder`, `inorder`, and `postorder`.

-Each algorithm processes the nodes of the tree in a different order, resulting in different sequences of node visits.
+Each algorithm processes the nodes of the tree in a different order, resulting in a different sequence of node visits.

 ## Nodes